jessety/pm2-installer/README.md

 - Leverage a fork of `pm2-windows-service` to create a pm2 Windows service that will persist across reboots
 - Install the `pm2-logrotate` module so that log files don't fill up the disk

 After that, `pm2` will be installed as a service.
+It will persist across reboots and continue running regardless of which user is logged in.
 To add your app, run `pm2 start app.js` from an admin command line interface.
-Make sure to run `pm2 save` afterwards as well, and it'll be persisted across reboots and user logouts.
+Make sure to run `pm2 save` to serialize the process list.

-## Setup
+## Install

+Download the latest version [here](https://github.com/jessety/pm2-installer/archive/master.zip).

 Copy the entire `pm2-installer` directory onto the target machine, then run: